HL7/fhir-pacio-adi/input/pagecontent/pacp_guidance.md

 * Religious, spiritual, cultural or faith-based values that are important to the individual receiving care
 * Specific individuals or contacts to notify, likes & joys, dislikes & fears, and various messages or information to be made available

-Person-authored advance direcives also include identifying the presence of any type of Portable Medical Order (PMO) such as a POLST or MOLST, and orders such as Do Not Resuscitate (DNR) orders.
+Person-Authored advance direcives also include identifying the presence of any type of Portable Medical Order (PMO) such as a POLST or MOLST, and orders such as Do Not Resuscitate (DNR) orders.
 It may also identify other types of person-authored ADI that might exist outside of the document being reviewed.
 It does not include the specifics of the structured information content of other PMO and/or DNR documents, but instead creates awareness as to the presence of the documents.

 #### Example Persona